jtmonroe/Bijection/README.md

 	* Self.identity
 		* Identity object for the use of the user.
 Just in case.

+* ## Verify Function
+    * Takes the self.__biject object and tests for duplicates and number of elements to prevent poor input.

 * ## Printing Options
 * By default, printing a bijection object (print(sigma)) will output the disjoint cycles which describe it.
 	* Default: Cycle format